prpole/dissertation/chapter2/main.md

 novels (and in his life on the experimental ranch that inspired them).
-In short, an understanding of the human based on a geological timescale is a basis for London's understanding of the causes of extensive environmental destruction as well as its potential solutions.
+In short, an understanding of the human based on a geological timescale is a basis for London's understanding of the causes of extensive environmental destruction as well as potential responses to it.

 And yet, thinking the human geologically as London does has until recently constituted a category error.
 The human is mere biology, and we had thus (until